opensearch-project/project-website/_posts/2024-06-20-vector-radial-search.md

 ### Algorithm

-The algorithm used was specified as follows.
+The algorithm used was configured as follows.

 |Algorithm name	|ef construction	|ef search	|hnsw m	|
 |---	|---	|---	|---	|